-- To organize national and international conferences/workshops/seminars and training programmes - Organising more environmental awareness programmes - Upgradation of infrastructure of PG labs - Development of ICT facilities in arts departments - Promotion of computer education and procurement of new computers for administrative and academic requirements - Procurement of additional books and journals for central and departmental libraries - More gender sensitization programmes to be organised - Organizing Community Development Programmes
+- To organize national and international conferences/workshops/seminars and training programmes - Organising more environmental awareness programmes - Upgradation of infrastructure of PG labs. - Upgradation of ICT facilities in arts departments. - Promotion of computer education and procurement of new computers for administrative and academic requirements - Procurement of additional books and journals for central and departmental libraries - More gender sensitization programmes to be organised - Organizing Community Development Programmes

-- Planting more trees and aiming towards green campus - Addition of more interdisciplinary courses - Addition of job-oriented /vocational courses - Encouraging faculty to present papers at seminars in India and abroad - Facilitating Faculty Development Programmes offered by various Central and State agencies - Quality improvement and training of administrative staff - Campus beautification programmes will be strengthened.
+- Planting more trees and aiming towards green campus - Encouraging faculty to present papers at seminars in India and abroad - Facilitating Faculty Development Programmes offered by various Central and State agencies - Quality improvement and training of administrative staff - Campus beautification programmes will be strengthened.